ForstaGlobal/frontend-candidate-challenge/README.md

 Please use the React framework to solve this assignment or alternatively pure javascript if you don't know React.

-You can add/remove/upgrade any project dependency as you deem appropriate.
+You can add/remove/upgrade any project dependency and change/remove any part of the project as you deem appropriate.

 #### SPECIFICATION